Sudo-null7/Euotunnel-APi/README.md

 <br>
 Fr Terminal: `https://www.eurotunnel.com/api/v1/departures/GetCombinedBoardResults?terminal=Fr`

+#### Requirements
+no suprise here just do `pip install -r Requirements.txt` got to install selenium and stuff

 #### Web UI
 Shows trains
 if you want to have all trains and not just 6 then replace on line 7